Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Ohio State Stats and Trends

-- The Buckeyes have been favored by 6.5 points or more 12 times this season and are 7-5 ATS in those matchups.
+- In Ohio State's 12 games this year, it has seven wins against the spread.

-- Ohio State's games this year have gone over the point total seven times in 12 opportunities (58.3%).
+- So far this season, the Buckeyes have been installed as favorites by a 6.5-point margin or more 12 times and are 7-5 ATS in those games.

-- Ohio State is 7-5 against the spread and 10-2 overall this season when the team notches more than 20.6 points.
+- Ohio State's games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- In games that Ohio State piles up more than 316.9 yards, the team is 7-5 against the spread and 10-2 overall.
+- Ohio State is 7-5 against the spread and 10-2 overall this season when the team records more than 20.6 points.

-- The Buckeyes have turned the ball over nine times this season, five fewer than the Utes have forced (14).
+- Ohio State is 7-5 against the spread and 10-2 overall when the team piles up more than 316.9 yards.

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.